National Scrapple Day: Love It Or Hate It?

 • Applesauce or maple syrup

-• Drain and reserve the stock.
+2. Drain and reserve the stock.
 Pour the solid contents onto a sheet pan so that you can easily discard the celery, onions, peppercorns, bay leaves, and all of the bones.
-Make sure to pull the meat completely off the bones, being careful to remove all the small pieces of bone.
+Pull the meat completely off the bones, being careful to remove all small pieces of bone.

-• Add the meat to a food processor and pulse to coarsely chop.
-Don't over grind.
+3. Add the meat to a food processor and pulse to coarsely chop.
+Do not over grind.

-• Measure 1 gallon of stock and return it to the pot with the meat and cayenne, black pepper, salt, and sage.
+4. Measure 1 gallon of stock and return it to the pot with the meat, cayenne, black pepper, salt, and sage.
 Bring to a simmer over low heat.

-• Add the cornmeal and stir, stir, stir.
-Simmer until smooth and thick, about 15 minutes or so.
+5. Add the cornmeal and stir, stir, stir.
+Simmer until smooth and thick, about 15 minutes.
 Add a little stock or water, if needed, to ensure a smooth texture.

 • Turkey bones and skin